 Shut Up Mode

-The world is loud enough 😉 This example shows how to run Test-Connection in Quiet Mode which results in suppressing details.
+The world is loud enough 😉 The following example shows how to run Test-Connection in Quiet Mode which results in suppressing details.

 Test-Connection sid-500.com,192.168.0.105 -Quiet